thorsten-gehrig/alexa-remote-control/README.md

 DEVICEVOLSPEAK  - a list of speak volume levels - matching the devices above DEVICEVOLNORMAL - a list of normal volume levels- matching the devices above
-                  (current playing volume takes precedence for normal volume)
+                  (current playing volume takes precedence for normal volume) REFRESH_TOKEN - the new preference over EMAIL/PASSWORD can be obtained here: https://github.com/adn77/alexa-cookie-cli
 ```
 You will very likely want to set the language to:
 ```